ferrocene/ferrocene/ferrocene/doc/safety-manual/src/options.rst

 compatible mode* and otherwise passes on any arguments given straight through to ``rust-lld``.

-Any C compiler acting as a *linker driver*, must:
+Any C compiler acting as a linker driver, must:

 - Pass to the underlying linker any arguments which do not start with a `-` character and which end with a recognised file extension for Object Code